shamelfahmi/shamelfahmi.github.io/_pages/research.md

 classes: wide
 mathjax: "true"
 ---
 This is my research blog.
-Here, I breifly mention my current research interests.
+Here, I briefly mention my current research interests.
 For more information, please click "[read more]()" for more information about every topic.

 ## Locomotion Adaptation over Soft Terrain